Perspective | In a city where bullets too often hit kids, a program calls on young people to shoot cameras, not guns

 Five of the six teens live in Southeast Washington, where gun violence has killed, injured and traumatized many children.
 In December, a 15-month-old boy named Carmelo Duncan was shot and killed in the city while riding in a car.
 His death followed the fatal shooting of 11-year-old Davon McNeal, which followed the murder of 13-year-old Malachi Lukes.

-Andrea Smith, who was one of the program’s instructors, said in the last year gun violence has claimed three people she watched grow up in the city.
+Andrea Smith, who was one of the program’s instructors, said in the past year gun violence has claimed three people she watched grow up in the city.
 She was in the same class at a vocational school as Cyhneil Smith, a young mother I told you about in an earlier column, who was shot and killed in October.

 “She came to school and tried to make a difference, and yet the streets took another mother,” Smith said.
 “There’s another kid who is going to have to go through this.”